nori-dot-eco/contracts/docs/Market.md

 ```

 <i>Removes a supplier from the active supplier queue.
-Called when a supplier&#x27;s last removal is used for an order.
-If the last supplier, resets the pointer for the currentSupplierAddress.
-Otherwise, from the position of the  supplier to be removed, update the previous supplier to point to the next of the removed supplier, and the next of  the removed supplier to point to the previous of the remove supplier.
+Called when a supplier's last removal is used for an order.
+If the last supplier, resets the pointer for the `_currentSupplierAddress`.
+Otherwise, from the position of the  supplier to be removed, update the previous supplier to point to the next of the removed supplier, and the next of  the removed supplier to point to the previous address of the remove supplier.
 Then, set the next and previous  pointers of the removed supplier to the 0x address.
-Emits a &#x60;SupplierRemoved&#x60; event.</i>
+Emits a `SupplierRemoved` event.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |